The employer’s trusted resource for onsite health, fitness, pharmacy and wellness centers

 However, people are at their workplace 1000-2000 hours a year, which gives the employer a tremendous opportunity to engage, educate, monitor and motivate employees to learn about and address key health issues and conditions.

 To enable employers to better understand and expand on the value of “health and wellness” centers, the National Association of Worksite Health Centers (NAWHC) was formed in 2012.
 The Chicago-based NAWHC (www.worksitehealth.org) is the nation’s only non-profit association supporting employer sponsors of onsite, near-site and mobile health, fitness, pharmacy and wellness centers.
-It also offers a new “Guidebook on Measuring the Performance of Worksite Health and Wellness Centers” to enable employers to understand and use credible metrics and approaches to ensure they're getting true value of their investments in their clinics.
+It also offers a new “Guidebook on Measuring the Performance of Worksite Health and Wellness Centers” to enable employers to understand and use credible metrics and approaches to ensure they're getting true value of their investments in their centers.

 An onsite health center can serve as a vehicle to achieve many health benefit objectives, including efforts to reduce medical cost trend by avoiding utilization of unnecessary care; improve health of covered population; integrate all worksite health care, preventive and wellness programs; and reduce absenteeism, while improving productivity.

-The presence of the clinic can also increase the visibility and access to other benefit programs and services, now available via a warm handoff between providers and vendors.
+The presence of the center can also increase the visibility and access to other benefit programs and services, now available via a warm handoff between providers and vendors.
 The consolidated data now can track patient use of service and referrals and allow vendors to collaborate on a patient’s care management.
 Onsite fitness centers, often underutilized, can also be integrated into the health center’s physical therapy and cardio programs.
 Finally, the integration enables easy collection and measurement of the center’s performance and impact on the population’s health and employer’s benefit costs.

 Tomorrow’s onsite center will serve as the integrator and hub of an employer’s health data and activities.
 In doing so, employers, with the cooperation of local providers and the support of their vendor partners, will finally be able take control of their health care spend, while assuring their workforce easy access to quality providers, at little of no costs.
 This will enable employers to achieve population health management and reduce cost, while improving health, productivity and their firm’s bottom line.